Drug addiction and depression often appear hand-in-hand for some people, especially those addicted to substances considered depressants.

-One way of not enabling the negative behaviors through attempting to ignore them is to always be ready with suggestions of resources that may help your loved one to heal.
+One way of not enabling negative behaviors by attempting to ignore them is always to be ready with suggestions of resources that may help your loved one to heal.

-Presenting such resources without coming off as being judgmental or callous can be a challenge.
-The goal is to provide a consistent reminder to your loved one that there are options available for receiving specialized help toward overcoming the addiction and depression.
+Presenting such resources without appearing judgmental or callous can be challenging.
+The goal is to provide a consistent reminder to your loved one that there are options available for receiving specialized help toward overcoming addiction and depression.

-The types of resources which are applicable will depend on the position and personality of your loved one.
-Some people in depression and addiction will benefit from one-on-one therapy with a licensed professional.
+The types of resources that are applicable will depend on the position and personality of your loved one.
+Some people with depression and addiction will benefit from one-on-one therapy with a licensed professional.

 Others will prefer the support of peers and counselors who have experienced a similar situation and overcome it.
-Still, others may be open to trying the route of using prescribed medications to take the edge off of their symptoms.
-And, if your loved one isn’t ready for any type of commitment to treatment, simply providing a phone number for finding services can be helpful.
+Still, others may be open to using prescribed medications to take the edge off of their symptoms.
+And, if your loved one isn’t ready for any commitment to treatment, simply providing a phone number for finding services can be helpful.
 If one type of resource isn’t well-received by your loved one, try another angle.

 Tip: Practice Unconditional Positive Regard

-The opposite action from judging someone is to practice unconditional positive regard.
+The opposite action of judging someone is to practice unconditional positive regard.

-Being accepted, just how we are, is one of the most freeing and positive feelings that a human being can experience.
+Being accepted just how we are, is one of the most freeing and positive feelings a human can experience.

-People in depression are already prone to be hard on themselves.
+People with depression are already prone to be hard on themselves.
 We don’t need to make it harder.

 Tip: Set Boundaries

-Being unconditionally accepting of someone doesn’t mean that we have to let that person trample on our own peace of mind.
-Part of a mature, loving, relationship is the ability to set boundaries for ourselves.
+Being unconditionally accepting of someone doesn’t mean we have to let that person trample on our peace of mind.
+Part of a mature, loving relationship is the ability to set boundaries for ourselves.

 Now that you know how to help someone with drug addiction and depression, you’re ready to move forward to the next step.

 Helping someone with drug addiction and depression isn’t easy, but it’s necessary.
-Your loved ones may need you more than ever before right now, so it’s important that you open your arms and provide the help you can provide.
+Your loved ones may need you more than ever before, so it’s important that you open your arms and provide the help you can.